Universal Music Group Nigeria

-Universal Music Group Nigeria (UMGNG) is the West African division of the global record label Universal Music Group.
+Universal Music West Africa (formerly marketed as Universal Music Group Nigeria) is the West African division of the global record label Universal Music Group.
 Founded in 2017, it has its corporate headquarters located in Victoria Island, Lagos, Nigeria.
 The label has signed at least seventeen artists from various African countries.
 UMGNG is engaged in recorded music, music publishing, merchandising, and audiovisual content.

+In 2020, Billboard Magazine named UMG Nigeria as one of The Gatekeepers of the Nigerian music industry.

 History

 Universal Music Group Nigeria was founded on 17 July 2018, as a flagship of Universal Music Group, and a division of Universal Music Africa.
 Following the launching of the imprint, UMG appoint's Ezegozie Eze Jr., the former executive at South African-based music station, Channel O, as the General Manager of Universal Music Group Nigeria.
 UMGNG began operation with WurlD, Odunsi (the Engine), Tay Iwar, Cina Soul and Stonebwoy, as its first recording artist.
 The label also signed Mr Eazi, co-signed Tekno in conjunction with Island Records UK and Vanessa Mdee in conjunction with AfroForce1 Records, Universal Music Central Europe, and Universal Music South Africa.

 On 30 April 2019, Demi Grace joined Universal Music Group Nigeria artist roaster.
 On 8 November 2019, Idahams signed with Universal Music Group Nigeria, in conjunction with Grafton Entertainment.
 Shortly after the announcement, he released his first single "Billion Dollar", under Universal Music Group Nigeria.